artsheiko/visualquerybuilder/README.md

 ### 4. Deploy

 1. Click **Save** to complete configuration
+2. Go to Compute -> SQL Warehouses -> search your SQL warehouse
+3. Open the warehouse Overview tab, copy the warehouse id
+4. Open the warehouse Connection details tab, copy Server hostname
+5. Open app.yml in the deployemnt source folder root.
+Change env section : set DATABRICKS_WAREHOUSE_ID and DATABRICKS_SERVER_HOSTNAME using values copied before
-2. Click **Deploy** to start the app
+6. Click **Deploy** to start the app
-3. Wait for the build process to complete
+7. Wait for the build process to complete
-4. Your app will be available at the provided URL
+8. Your app will be available at the provided URL

 ## Local Development